gsoulie/ionic2-resources/ionic-push-notification.md

 As shown as above, you can specify a set of key / value in the advanced options

-You can also testing your notification with [https://cordova-plugin-fcm.appspot.com/].
+**Note** You can also test your notifications with https://cordova-plugin-fcm.appspot.com/ service.
 You will find your GCM API Key in *Settings --> Cloud Messaging*

 #### 8 - Going further